rifaterdemsahin/IoT/6_Symbols.md

 ---

 These code samples provide an initial framework for implementing each component in the dialysis clinic IoT system.
 They should be customized and expanded according to specific project needs.
+For more information, visit [Azure IoT Documentation](https://docs.microsoft.com/en-us/azure/iot-hub/).
 ```